John Clum: Indian Agent

 John Clum (front right), Apache agent and Merejildo Grijalva, Apache captive, army scout and translator.

 President Ulysses S. Grant established the San Carlos Reservation on December 14, 1872.
 After an investigation of political abuses within the Office of Indian Affairs, the government gave Protestant religious groups the responsibility for managing the Indian reservations.
 The Dutch Reformed Church was given charge of the San Carlos Reservation.
 They sought out a candidate at Rutgers to run the reservation and were connected with Clum.
 Clum knew that a number of Indian Agents had already come and gone.
 Some Indian agents sought the position only as a means to line their own pocket, selling government-supplied food and clothing and keeping the profits for themselves.

 The office was very political, as the military commanders and civilian agents competed for control over the reservation and the money associated with the responsibility.
 The Apaches, who were supposed to be fed and housed by their caretakers, rarely saw the results of the federal money and suffered as a result.
-Soldiers and their commanding officers sometimes brutally tortured or killed the Indians for sport.
 On February 26, 1874, under these difficult conditions, Clum accepted a commission as Indian Agent for the San Carlos Apache Indian Reservation in the Arizona Territory.

 He arrived at the San Carlos Reservation on Tuesday, August 4, 1874.
 The very next day Apache scouts presented him with the severed head of Cochinay, a Tonto Apache renegade they had tracked down and killed.
 He inherited a legacy of violence and mayhem, and a military presence which showed both animosity toward the Indians and disdain for the civilian Indian Agents.

 To the distant politicians in Washington D.C., all Indians were alike.
 They did not give consideration to the different tribes, cultures, customs and language.
 They also ignored prior political differences and military alliances.
 They tried to apply a "one-size-fits-all" strategy to deal with the "Indian problem".
-As a result, friends and foes were forced to live in close proximity to one another.
+As a result, friends and foes were forced to live near one another.